trapexit/mergerfs/mkdocs/docs/config/cache.md

 it should be safe to set `cache.files=off`.
 However, on Linux v6.5 and below you will need to configure `cache.files` as you need.

-If [passthrough](passthrough.md) is enabled so must be page caching. mergerfs will set `cache.files=auto-full` if `passthrough` is enabled.
-And when using `passthrough` the there is no double page caching since it is in fact passing through the IO.
+If [passthrough.io](passthrough.md) is enabled so must page caching. mergerfs will set `cache.files=auto-full` if `passthrough.io` is enabled.
+And when using `passthrough.io` the there is no double page caching since it is in fact passing through the IO.

 [^1]: This is not unique to mergerfs and affects all FUSE